nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ## Introduction

-This lab will explore the R33 upgrade process with NGINX One Console.
-With release 33, your instances being managed is now a requirement.
-Let's explore how you can add your instances to NGINX One Console and how it will assist us in prepping your systems for the R33 upgrade.
+This lab will explore the R33-R34 upgrade process with NGINX One Console.
+Starting with NGINX Plus Release 33, your instances being managed is now a requirement.
+Let's explore how you can add your instances to NGINX One Console and how it will assist us in prepping your systems for the upgrade.
 You will explore the NGINX One Console interface, create an Instance Group and look at how you can manage configs.
-Finally, you will see deploying a R33 container instance to NGINX One Console and upgrading your standalone instance to R33 via NGINX One Console.
+Finally, you will see deploying a R34 container instance to NGINX One Console and upgrading your standalone instance to R34 via NGINX One Console.

 ## Learning Objectives

-- You will learn how to deploy a R33 version of a docker container
+- You will learn how to deploy a R34 version of a docker container
-- You will learn how to pin a release version while installing NGINX Plus
 - You will learn how to add an NGINX web server to NGINX One Console
 - You will learn how to install NGINX Agent
 - You will learn how to use Instance Groups to manage files
-- You will learn how to upgrade your release to R33 (latest)
+- You will learn how to upgrade your release to R34 (latest)

 ## Prerequisites